Top-10 major fraud trends in 2022

 Forecast of major trends in fraud and cybersecurity that will worry the digital business in 2022, describing effective ways to counter such attacks

+Automation will continue to play a key role in such types of cyber-attacks as credentials' hacking, password breaching and the brutforcing (Brute-force).
+When using bots and automation, fraudsters need less investment to scale attacks.
+In addition, the technologies of bots today are so advanced that they can accurately simulate human behavior.
+This further complicates bot detection business tasks.
 The availability of commercial botnets as a service and the necessary support will make automation an even more powerful tool for protecting legal companies in 2022.
 High expectations are placed on promising biometric technologies, including in combination with behavioral analysis techniques.
 In most cases, two-factor authentication is enough to counter automated threats — including in combination with biometric security systems.

+The growing popularity of digital payments, which cryptocurrency platforms have recently joined, has increased cyber threats for fintech companies.
+During 2022, fraudsters will improvise more often using phishing and social engineering to attack cryptocurrency platforms.
+The use of malware for crypto-theft and infection of cryptocurrency mining systems is becoming a significant trend in the field of cybersecurity and is turning into a significant threat.
 To counter modern means of hacking using social engineering tools, fintech sector companies in 2022 will continue to invest in modern software and hardware security solutions, including using advanced technologies in the field of biometrics, as well as AI analysis.
 More than ever before, the selection of qualified personnel for the posts of corporate information security officers comes first.

 Even three-five years ago, a phishing letter was quite easy to recognize by numerous spelling errors, distorted language and implausible statements.
 However, over the years, phishing letters and the URLs mentioned in them have become more sophisticated and plausible, which helps fraudsters carry out hyperpurpose attacks.